- LING100 - Speaking and Listening in English as a Second Language

 Credit Hours: 3

-- LING444 - Second Language Acquisition
+- LING444 - Introduction to Second Language Acquisition

 (Same as PSYC 444) Introduction to key concepts and major theoretical and methodological issues in SLA research.
 Examines major developments in SLA in the areas of phonology, morphology, lexis, syntax, semantics, pragmatics, and discourse and provides students with hands-on experience in describing and accounting for L2 data.
 An opportunity to design and implement a data-based study in an area of interest to students.
 Prerequisite: LING 300 or consent of instructor.